Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 Turner’s crime resulted in the city of Fond Du Lac restricting trick-or-treating to only daylight hours, and also inspired lawmakers to craft a bill – Chapter 980, also known as “Turner’s Law” – that would require sexual predators to remain in prison, or a mental health facility, after their mandatory sentencing is completed until they are no longer considered to be a danger to the public.

 Lisa French’s mother, Maryann, writes letters to Turner regularly and says she has forgiven Turner for the crime he committed against her daughter, but will never forgive his sin.
+And I mean, the strength she must have to be quasi-pen pals with the man who murdered her daughter… she’s a better person than I.

 In an online petition Maryann started earlier this year to stop Turner’s release from prison, she wrote, “… to this day, I feel in my heart he will commit another violent sex crime if he is released.
 Turner’s current and prior actions indicate that he is still a dangerous person and should not be released.”